JacquelineCl/group_project/README.md

   * Are there are counties in the United State that will be underserved (less than 5 per population) by primary care providers in the United States?
   * Are there any other factors that impact availability, like income, region, or population?

-## GitHub
-* Communication Protocols: Communicate via Slack and meet in person when needed

 ## Conceptual ERD

 ![image](https://user-images.githubusercontent.com/67409852/154579881-44d03c5b-2a0f-42bb-b6e0-8a4b2d622aa2.png)